Canon 750D vs Leica X-U Typ 113

 It is notable that the 750D has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 750D better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.